MehdiZ7/cub3d/README.md

 ## 🖼️ Textures & Visuals

-Here is a look at the textures used in the game. *(Make sure to replace the image paths with your actual screenshot/texture paths!)*
+Here is a look at the textures used in the game.

 ### Wall Textures
 | North Wall | South Wall | East Wall | West Wall | Door |